Physics

 Druggability Prediction for Receptors

-Define whether certain kind of receptors could serve as a drug target that could be specifically addressed by a drug to take action for certain disease.
-It is also commonly to detect whether newly identified receptors could be targeted by existing drugs for re-orientated therapeutic purposes (under the circumstances of drug re-purposing/repositioning).
+The druggability prediction for receptors aims to determine whether certain receptors can serve as drug targets that can be specifically targeted by a drug for the treatment of a specific disease.
+Additionally, it is common to assess whether newly discovered receptors can be targeted by existing drugs for repurposed therapeutic applications (under the circumstances of drug repurposing/repositioning)

-(according to IUPAC) an ensemble of steric and electronic features that is necessary to ensure the optimal supramolecular interactions with a specific biological target and to trigger (or block) its biological response.
-In short: when we perform a QSAR study, we consider a part of a molecule as a group, and describe it by it’s chemical property (charge, hydrophobicity, aromaticity, steric hindrance, etc).
-Such group will be ’scored’ and replaced as a whole.
+Pharmacophore (according to IUPAC) refers to an ensemble of steric and electronic features that are essential to ensure optimal supramolecular interactions with a specific biological target and to trigger (or inhibit) its biological response.
+In essence, during a quantitative study, a portion of a molecule is considered as a group, and it is described by its chemical properties (charge, hydrophobicity, aromaticity, steric hindrance, etc.).
+This group is then scored and replaced as a whole.

-structure-activity relationship (SAR) is the relationship between the structure and the biological activity.
-It tries to answer 2 question: 1.which parts in a bioactive compound / which combination between these parts matters (certain pharmacophore in a certain topology / geometry structure); 2.how to modify a molecule according to information gained above (infer a stronger pharmacophore / scaffold to replace the old one)
+Structure-activity relationship (SAR) refers to the relationship between the structure and the biological activity of a compound.
+It attempts to address two questions: 1) which parts of a bioactive compound, or which combination of these parts, are important (specific pharmacophores in a certain topological/geometrical structure); 2) how to modify a molecule based on the information obtained above (inferring a stronger pharmacophore/scaffold to replace the previous one).

 Molecule Generation

-Design a new chemical entity satisfying all demands above (have ideal property, can be synthesised easily, haven’t been patented) is considered as the holy grail of drug discovery.
+Design a brand new chemical entity satisfying all demands (have ideal property, can be synthesised easily, haven’t been patented) is considered as the holy grail of drug discovery.
 Since the inference of the above properties is still underdeveloped, there is still a long way to go for this ambition.
-However, today’s development of generative chemistry models can also serve a practical role in settings like library generation (generate at least novel and ’drug-like’ molecule) and conditional design (generate molecule satisfying certain explicit constraint).
-For more information see in Generative Models for De Novo Drug Design.
+However, today’s development of generative chemistry models can also serve a practical role in settings like library generation (generate at least novel and ‘drug-like’ molecule) and conditional design (generate molecule satisfying certain explicit constraint).